Enquire

 • Use of outdoor hot tub and sauna

-• Fishing trip including a visit to the village, Kapisillit
+• Visit to the village, Kapisillit

 • Kayaking tour